 Her funeral effigy is on display in the new Queen's Diamond Jubilee Galleries

 On an examination of the tombs of Richard II and Henry III by A.P.
 Stanley in Archaeologia XLV, 1879

-Drawings, by George Scharf, made at the time of the opening of the tomb, are at the Society of Antiquaries.
+Drawings, by George Scharf, made at the time of the opening of the tomb, are at the Society of Antiquaries in London.
 The skulls and Richard's shrunken brain were photographed before replacement.
 Some items removed by Scharf from the tomb are at the National Portrait Gallery.
 Article in The Westminster Abbey Chorister Summer 2011.

 Observations on the heraldic devices..on the effigies of Richard the Second and his queen by J.G.Nichols, Archaeologia vol. XXIX, 1841

 A study of the materials and techniques of the tester over the tomb of Richard II... thesis by Abigail Weatherill, 2010.